Sleep Apnea Treatment with Dr. AlJanabi

 Sleep Apnea Treatment in Brooklyn Orthodontics

-One of the easiest treatment options for sleep apnea patients in terms of ease of use are oral devices.
+One of the easiest treatment options for sleep apnea patients are oral devices.
 If you feel you may be suffering from sleep apnea, contact Dr. AlJanabi, who will be able to put you in touch with a trusted sleep specialist.
-Your consultation with the specialist will involve a thorough examination, and may include a sleep study.
+Your consultation with the specialist will involve a thorough examination and may include a sleep study.
 These studies are performed in two ways, by either spending the night at a sleep monitoring facility, an experience known as a “sleep test,” or by using a take-home device to monitor your sleep patterns.
 The sleep study is more accurate for most patients, but not all patients are able to sleep normally under these conditions, and the take-home sleep test is a better alternative.

 Common Sleep Apnea Signs and Symptoms